Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 3. Can You Make Spaetzle Ahead of Time?

 Yes, you can.

-Even though the batter literally takes minutes to make, the making process can be quite time-consuming without a spaetzle maker.
+Even though the batter literally takes minutes to make, the whole process can be quite time-consuming without a spaetzle maker.

-Making spaetzle in advance can save you some time.
-And, it would also be nice to have some ready to eat whenever you fancy it.
+Making spaetzle in advance will save you some time.
+And, it is also nice to have some ready to eat whenever you fancy.

-We recommend putting it in an airtight container to keep the pasta from drying out.
+We recommend placing it in an airtight container to keep the pasta from drying out.